57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ```

 ### Use the DynamicWidget to Display the Wallet
-In this step, we create our home page for DApp, because we register wagmi context by `WagmiProvider` in last step,
+In this step, we create our home page for DApp, because we register wagmi context by `WagmiProvider` in the last step,
-so we can use the `useAccount` hook provided by wagmi here, this hook can give us the status of connection with EOA wallet.
+so we can use the `useAccount` hook provided by wagmi here, Note that, this hook can give us the status of connection with EOA wallet.

-On other hand, because we register dynamic context by `DynamicContextProvider`, so we can use `DynamicWidget` to connect our
+Further, because we register dynamic context by `DynamicContextProvider`, we can use `DynamicWidget` to connect our
-EOA wallets those installed in chrome extension.
+EOA wallets to those installed in the Chrome extension.

-When the connection status is connected, we can show our Smart Account Component.
+When the connection status displays "connected", we can show our Smart Account Component.

 #### **app.tsx**
 ```tsx